 Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress 04.
-Crimes of preventative action H1 16/17: On Target.
-There is continued work with Trading Standards with the The Number of Investigations undertaken by social work on the grounds of Financial Harm 1 0 H1 16/17: In H1 of 2016/17 there have been at total of 18 investigations on the grounds of Financial Harm. dishonesty and respond to information provided about possible scam victims delivery of training on financial harm to statutory, third sector partners and banks.
+Crimes of Take partnership preventative action and respond to H1 16/17: On Target.
+There is continued work with Trading Standards with the The Number of Investigations undertaken by social work on the grounds of Financial Harm 18 H1 16/17: In H1 of 2016/17 there have been at total of 18 investigations on the grounds of Financial Harm. dishonesty information provided about possible scam victims delivery of training on financial harm to statutory, third sector partners and banks.
 Advertising is displayed on buses.
 50% Decrease the number of bogus workmen crimes recorded by the Police 6 10 H1 16/17: Off Target Partnership activity has been coordinated including Doorstep Crime initiative, Police and Trading Standards.
 By working together more crimes are being uncovered which will initially give rise to an increase in reports.